openafsfoundation/openafsfoundation.org/about/index.md

 defining The Foundation are available on [our documents page]({{ site.baseurl }}/docs/}}).

-While The Foundation was incorporated in the Commonwealth of Pennsylvania as a non-profit corporation, we aim at achieving a non-profit status on the national level and, to that effect, request said national status with the IRS.
-During this national non-profit application process with the IRS, The Foundation will be a non-profit corporation on the State level while being viewed as a for-profit-corporation-with-the-intent-to-become-a-non-profit-corporation on the Federal level.
+While The Foundation was incorporated in the State of Pennsylvania as a non-profit corporation, we aim at achieving a non-profit status on the national level and, to that effect, request said national status with the IRS.
+During this national non-profit application process with the IRS, The Foundation will be a non-profit corporation on the state level while being viewed as a for-profit-corporation-with-the-intent-to-become-a-non-profit-corporation on the federal level.
-This means that, until and unless awarded a Federal non-profit status by the IRS, Federal corporate tax returns must be filed as for-profit entity.
-Our tax returns are publicly available, and can be viewed [here]({{site.baseurl}}/docs/finances/).
+This means that, until and unless awarded a federal non-profit status by the IRS, federal corporate tax returns must be filed as for-profit entity.
+However, if and when said federal non-profit status will be awarded, that status will apply retroactively to the date of the application, i.e. to June 4, 2013.
+Our specific tax returns are publically available, and can be viewed [here]({{site.baseurl}}/docs/finances/).

 The OpenAFS Foundation also makes use of the common law trademarks "AFS" and "OpenAFS" that are owned by IBM.
 IBM granted the right to use these trademarks